 For Participants

 As a participant, you are not able to record on Google Meet.
 However, you can use external recording software like tl;dv for Google Meet.
-Not only is this free, but you’ll actually get your recording instantly, as opposed to Google Meet’s time-consuming 1-3 days.
+Not only is this free, but you’ll actually get your recording as soon as the meeting ends, as opposed to recording with Google Meet, which can take a while longer to process.

 For Paid Users